 More commonly defined as an electrical storm in the brain.

-Epilepsy is the fourth most common neurological disorder in the United States after migraine, stroke and Alzheimer’s disease.
+Epilepsy is the fourth most common neurological disorder in the United States after migraines, stroke and Alzheimer’s disease.
 About one percent of Americans have some form of epilepsy, and nearly four percent (1 in 26) will develop epilepsy at some point in their lives.
-Based on the 2012 U.S. Department of Commerce Census report the population of Mississippi is 2,984,926; 4% would be 119,397 Mississippians that will be diagnosed with epilepsy.
+Based on August 11, 2017, US Department of Health and Human Services/Centers for Disease Control and Prevent, Morbidity and Mortality Weekly report, Mississippi has an estimated 35,700 active epilepsy cases with 5,100 eighteen years of age and under while there are 30,600 eighteen years of age and older.

-Epilepsy is prevalent among other disability groups such as autism (25.5%), cerebal palsy (13%), Down syndrome (13.6%) and intellectual disability (25.5%).
-For people with both cerebral palsy and intellectual disability the prevalence of epilepsy is 40%.
+Epilepsy is prevalent among other disability groups such as autism (25.5%), cerebral palsy (13%), Down syndrome (13.6%) and intellectual disability (25.5%).
+For people with both cerebral palsy and intellectual disability, the prevalence of epilepsy is 40%.

 In about 70 percent of epilepsy cases, there is no known cause.
 Among the remaining 30 percent, the following causes are most frequent: traumatic brain injury, brain tumor, stroke, Alzheimer’s disease, poisoning (e.g. lead poisoning, alcohol or drug abuse, etc.), infection (e.g. meningitis, encephalitis, and others), prenatal or birth trauma, and developmental or congenital disabilities.
 Genetic factors also play a role in some types of epilepsy, but we still have a great deal to learn about this.